CS-208-Full-Stack-Web-Development/cs-208-p5-starter/README.md

 Each team member must select which student they will be so I can keep all the files straight when grading.
 You should have already figured out who is who on your initial project meeting.
-Each student needs to fill out ONE of the TODO items below.
+Each student needs to fill out ONE of the TODO items below and then push the updated README.md to github.

 * student1 == TODO
 * student2 == TODO